 - Just before everyone leaves, have them select their cookies to take home.

-A sample meal
+A sample meal for a cookie party

 - hamburgers, hotdogs, chicken chili

 - a buffet of assorted homemade brownies, candies

 - a side board which has veggies and chips for dipping and a homemade dip and toppings for the burgers and hotdogs.

 - beverages can include: hot chocolate (for cold weather), soft drinks, ice tea (sweet and unsweet), water, coffee

 What follows is a photo essay to this cookie party.
 Sit back and enjoy the evening that I have just enjoyed...You will wish to have one of these very soon.